 By the 1891-1892 winter season, most of the apartments at 479-481-483 Beacon had been leased.
 There remained at least one unit at 481 Beacon available by the end of 1891, and on December 30, 1891, Henry Savage advertised it in the Boston Globe as “an especially desirable new suite of 8 rooms and bath; on account of the lateness of season, no reasonable offer will be refused; every room, including servant’s room, open to outside light and sun, marble halls and stairs and bathrooms; hardwood floors; ever [sic] possible appliances for convenience and comfort; the pleasantest flat on Beacon st.”

-On January 2, 1892, 481 Beacon was purchased from Eugene Fay by John Perkins Cushing, owner of an electro-machinist company.
-He was unmarried lived at 170 Beacon with his parents, John Gardiner Cushing and Susan Prescott (Dexter) Cushing.
+On January 2, 1892, 481 Beacon was purchased from Eugene Fay by John Perkins Cushing, a manufacturer of switchboard equipment for operating electrical lighting at theatres.
+He lived at 11 Irvington and then at 378 Massachusetts Avenue.
 Eugene Fay had sold 483 Beacon in October of 1891 and 479 Beacon in November of 1891.

 Among the first residents of 481 Beacon were Charles Dale Turnbull and his wife, Maria (May) (Peck) Turnbull.
 They had married in October of 1891, and 481 Beacon was their first home together.
 Prior to their marriage, he had lived at 111 Beacon with his mother, Mary Bliss (Dale) Turnbull, the widow of Charles Nesbit Turnbull.
 When Charles and Maria Turnbull moved to an apartment at 481 Beacon, his mother moved to an apartment at 479 Beacon.
 By the 1892-1893 winter season, they all had moved to the Hotel Ludlow (southwest corner of Clarendon and St. James), where they remained until the 1900-1901 season, when Charles and Maria Turnbull they moved to 275 Clarendon and his mother moved to the Hotel Hamilton at 260 Clarendon.